DigitalPublishingToolkit/OurCommons/md/09Petrescu.md

 The work of R-Urban has produced ecological repair in a region where much of the land was destitute.
 Non-human actors contributed to this work – plants, birds, insects, worms, bacteria – that somehow became part of the commoning community.
-‘More-than-human communities’^10^ emerged around the R-Urban eco-commons.
+‘More-than-human communities’ emerged around the R-Urban eco-commons.^10^

-Collective governance, as Elinor Ostrom demonstrated, is an essential issue for a commoning community^11^.
-Agreements are needed and a shared concerns must be expressed, not to destroy but to support community resources.
+Collective governance, as Elinor Ostrom demonstrated, is an essential issue for a commoning community.^11^ Agreements are needed and a shared concerns must be expressed, not to destroy but to support community resources.
 In our case this was initiated through a series of gatherings and talks.
 Some were about decision-making, others were on very